||Abbreviation title: Rev Diabet Stud

 The RDS is also available online via DOD (Diabetes Open Directory), a database containing information and publications from diabetes-related biomedical research which is currently in its beta stage.

 Diabetic Studies.
-The 2-yr 2013 CF is calculated by dividing the number of citations in 2013 to
+The 2-yr 2013 IF is calculated by dividing the number of citations in 2013 to

 articles published in 2011 and 2012 by the number of articles published in these two years.
 The

-‡ The 2-yr Weighted Citation Factor (WCF) includes the relation of
+‡ The 2-yr Weighted Impact Factor (WIF) includes the relation of

 citations to the number of published articles in the previous